 We would gather around a large round family table to share this simple meal.
 It would be portioned into small porcelain rice bowls and served with a stir-fry of bok choy or mustard greens.
 For as long as I could remember, I always ate my spaghetti with wooden chopsticks, never once thinking that it wasn’t quite the customary italian way.
 In a way, it was our Chinese “Italian” family feast.
 The whole family would devour it.
 Every strand of the spaghetti would be gone and polished off by the end of the meal.

 Even now, I can’t help but reminisce this delicious spaghetti that brings back wonderful memories of my childhood and even memories of her food.
-Though she never really had the opportunity to travel and taste authentic, gourmet spaghetti, but she managed to recreate something rather unique and quite amazing.
+Though she never really had the opportunity to travel to Italy and taste authentic, gourmet spaghetti, but she managed to recreate something rather unique and quite amazing.
 My grandmother could not speak a word of Italian let alone much English but her cooking skills were above and beyond.